SoftCoil/sorted_map/README.md

 A SortedMap in Dart.

-Requires a Comparator on construction that allows sorting by key, value, or a combination of both.
+Provide a Comparator on construction to specify any custom sorting by key, value, or a combination of both.

 Also includes the ability to limit the map's capacity.
-If the map's capacity is limited it will eject over capacity entries from either the beginning or end of the sort when new entries are added.
+If the map's capacity is limited you can specify whether to eject over capacity entries from either the beginning or end of the sort when a new entry is added.

 ## Usage